-It is vital that all wires are firmly terminated into each terminal; a 6mm spanner should be used to ensure that the clamps are pulled firmly down onto the incoming cable ends.
+Single-phase.
+All 12PHR heaters are delivered configured for single-phase operation.
+It is vital that all wires are firmly terminated into the appropriate terminal (L+, N or E).
 Ensure that the cable is of sufficient diameter to ensure a good clamp is made and, if required, wind a length of copper strand around the other strands to increase the diameter.
 After termination, check all the cables for tightness and replace both sets of covers.